-If you find this post useful, I’d appreciate it if you would click through this banner below before using your new Amazon Gift Cards to make a purchase.
+If you find this post about how to combine gift cards useful, I’d appreciate it if you would click on this banner below before using your new Amazon Gift Cards to make a purchase.
 It doesn’t cost you anything, and Amazon rewards me with an affiliate fee for sending you there.
 Thanks!

 You can’t just take them to the store and use them because you have to know exactly how much is left on them, and often it’s just not worth the effort to deal with using a $2.49 gift card then having to use your credit card for the rest of your purchase.
 Not to mention the dirty looks you’ll get from the customers waiting in line behind you.

 Well, I have a solution for you if you have a small amount left on a gift card so you can make sure those balances don’t go to waste, you don’t annoy anyone and you don’t waste a ton of time and energy trying to figure out a way to indicate how much is left on each card so you have it easily accessible when you go to the store.

 This solution really only works on gift cards with a credit card logo on them such as Visa, Mastercard or American Express.
 Basically, any card you can use at ANY store.

 Note: You may have to REGISTER the card with the bank in order to use it, especially with American Express.
 So if the transaction doesn’t go through, you may have to call the issuing service and assign your name, address and phone number to the card.
 Make 100% sure they match your Amazon account.